Ericsson/codechecker/docs/web/diff.md

   ```
 ## Diff through the web GUI

-You can also compare runs on the web GUI.
+You can also compare runs on the web GUI one [stored](https://github.com/Ericsson/codechecker/blob/master/docs/usage.md#alternative-1-recommended-store-the-results-of-each-commit-in-the-same-run).
 On the "Run" page, on the right side of each report, you can see square shaped radio buttons.
 Clicking on the first one places the run into the "baseline" set, and clicking on the second places it in the "newline" set.
 After selecting at least one run into each set, you can press the "Diff" button in the upper right corner of the "Run" page.

 ![image](https://github.com/Szelethus/codechecker/assets/23276031/d93d7a73-5071-49df-a00e-5cf932c10c16)